Social networks are the fastest growing source of high-quality human resources.

 4. Your Connections (Who you know matters)

-A quick glance of your LinkedIn profile can give recruiters a deep insight into how serious you are about the industry.
+A quick glance at your LinkedIn profile can give recruiters a deep insight into how serious you are about the industry.
 For example, they can check your connections, the influencers you’ve chosen to follow, and the groups you’ve chosen to join.
 If you’re looking to demonstrate passion (and you should be doing just that) you need to ensure that you’re following and engaging with the right people.

 Create a list of your favorite leaders and the most inspirational people in your industry – and then seek to follow, engage, and connect with them.
 Are you desperate to stand out?
 Contribute your thoughts, opinions, and content to relevant groups to get seen by those who matter (including recruiters).